The Richardson Wireless Club operates several repeaters on 2m/70cm. These repeaters are open for use by any licensed amateur radio operator.

 If you are looking for information on how to get started with DMR or would like to download a starter Codeplug please visit https://w5txx.com – Club member W5TXX has created codeplugs that include many of the repeaters in the DFW metroplex including the K5RWK DMR repeater.
 This is a good starting point for you to build your own codeplug.

 Talking on a repeater can be a lot of fun.
-In addition to regular voice communications, there are a few extra features our 147.12 VHF repeater has.
+In addition to regular voice communications, there are a few extra features that our 147.12 VHF repeater provides.

 Echo Test (Parrot mode)